 The Australian Standard AS 3959 for construction of buildings in bushfire prone areas recommends a BAL-40 rating for window protection in areas of "very high risk" of bush fire.

-Manufactured from aluminium with a baked enamel coated paint finish, our fire rated roller shutters are injected with a polyurethane foam which acts as an insulator & suppressor for heat & cold.
+Manufactured from aluminium with a baked enamel coated paint finish, our bushfire rated roller shutters are injected with a polyurethane foam which acts as an insulator & suppressor for heat & cold.
 This therefore makes it unbelievably resistant to fire (no shutter is fully fireproof) as well as heat up to temperatures of 800º Celsius (BAL-40) before it breaks down.